TeamPuzel/strawberry/design/specification.md

 ```

 The language will instantiate the throwing function with or without the exception handling.
 This has a minor effect
-on binary size compared to stack unwinding tables but it depends on manual exception forwarding.
-Still, the expectation
+on binary size compared to stack unwinding tables but it depends on manual exception forwarding; that being said
-is that most code will not abuse this for normal errors and will
+I believe that explicit, checked exceptions are great because they fully specify what the program does in the signature.

-The desugared form could be simplified to something like this to explain the mechanism, though the names
+The desugared form could be visualised to something like this, but the names
 would of course require more involved mangling.

 ```